zchen1-ua/be434-fall-2021/assignments/09_fasta/README.md

 In this exercise, you will write a Python program called `au_pair.py` that accepts a list of positional arguments that are FASTA sequence files in _interleaved format_ and splits them into `_1`/`_2` files in a `-o|--outdir` argument (default `split`).
 You should use the original extension of the file, e.g., `inputs/reads1.fa` should be split into `outdir/reads1_1.fa` and `outdir/reads1_2.fa` while `inputs/reads2.fasta` should be split into `outdir/reads2_1.fasta` and `outdir/reads2_2.fasta`.

-The (https://en.wikipedia.org/wiki/FASTA_format)[FASTA format] spans multiple lines per sequence record.
+The [FASTA format](https://en.wikipedia.org/wiki/FASTA_format) spans multiple lines per sequence record.
 A record starts with the `>` as the first character on a line, and this is followed by a record identifier up to the first space character.
 Any other information on the header line is consider the description.
 Following this is one or more lines of sequences, e.g.: